AltropInc/alt/doc/script/AltroNode.md

 &nbsp;   loaded := load("person", "Person.alt", ("John", 17));
 &nbsp;   // When succeeded, the load makes the 'loaded' to refer to an child object of Person with name "John" and age 17 }</pre>
-* **func preload(name: string; file: string): bool;** It creates a child in the given mame from an Altro script file.
-The loading process is in a seperate thread.
+* **func preload(name: string; file: string): bool;** It creates a child in the given name from an Altro script file.
+The loading process is in a separate thread.
 After the loading process is finished, the loading process will notify the caller thread, the thread that calls this function, typically, the main thread.
 The caller thread will transfer the loaded object into the child list of the given parent and calls the parent `onload`.<br><pre>
 using sys;
 object test
 {